 3. Lincoln Park

-According to point2homes.com, the average household in Streeterville is bringing in the very respectable median income of $106,906.
+Streeterville is a stunning neighborhood in Chicago located north of the heart of downtown.
+This neighborhood has so much to offer and experience: the provocative Museum of Contemporary Art, historic Navy Pier, the Chicago's Children Museum, multiple gift shops, and more.
+According to point2homes.com, the average household in Streeterville is bringing in the very respectable median income of $117,344.
 As we've got no reason to doubt them, we're going to say that alone is enough to make Streeterville one of the wealthiest neighborhoods in Chicago.
-Thanks to a median home value of $576,600.00, it’s also one that’s well out of our league.
+A median home value in this exclusive area is $576,600.

 1. Forest Glen